Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-After breakfast, you cycle out of Saint-Maurice into the Chablais region, the spectacular alpine area straddling Switzerland and France.
-Your route again follows the Rhône River, pointing you toward Lake Geneva.
-As you ride out of the village, you may glimpse the sharp, soaring peaks of the Dents du Midi chain.
-Despite your mountainous surroundings, today’s route is very relaxed, tracing a pleasant valley on well-paved bike paths and passing Swiss chalets, manicured gardens, and postcard-perfect ponds.
+After breakfast, you cycle out of Saint-Maurice into the Chablais region, a spectacular alpine area that straddles Switzerland and France.
+Your route continues to follow the Rhône River, guiding you toward Lake Geneva.
+As you leave the village, you may catch glimpses of the sharp, soaring peaks of the Dents du Midi range.
+Despite the dramatic mountain backdrop, today’s ride is relaxed, tracing a scenic valley along well-paved bike paths and passing traditional Swiss chalets, manicured gardens, and postcard-perfect ponds.

-Tonight, stroll into historic Talloires for dinner on your own.
-You might try a Raclette with the famous quality cheeses of Haute-Savoie and match it with local wine, like Chignin or Apremont.
+This evening, stroll into historic Talloires for dinner on your own.
+You might consider trying raclette, featuring the famed cheeses of the Haute-Savoie, paired with a local wine such as Chignin or Apremont.

 Today's Ride Choices